This section provides information on WordPress and PHP sessions.

 curl -Is https://www.getpantheon.com | grep PHPSESS|wc -l

-You should substitute your site URL in there, but the desired output is "0" (zero).
+You should substitute your site URL in the example, and the desired output is "0" (zero).

-If your site is overly aggressively starting sessions, you should search through the codebase for references to
+If your site is overaggressively starting sessions, you should search through the codebase for references to

 $_SESSION to see where it is happening and develop a workaround.
 If the code is in a community plugin, open an issue on WordPress.org to alert the author to the problem and share your solution.